-Air brakes are really three different braking systems: service brake, parking brake, and emergency brake systems.
+Air brakes are really three different braking systems: service brake, parking brakes, and emergency brake.

-- J The service brake system applies and releases the brakes when you use the brake pedal during normal driving. - J The parking brake system applies and releases the parking brakes when you use the parking brake control. - J The emergency brake system uses parts of the service and parking brake systems to stop the vehicle in the event of a brake system failure.
+- The service brake system applies and releases the brakes when you use the brake pedal during normal driving. - The parking brake system applies and releases the parking brakes when you use the parking brake control. - The emergency brake system uses parts of the service and parking brake systems to stop the vehicle in the event of a brake system failure.